 Bachelor of Science Completion Program in Business Administration - BSBA

-JFK University’s Bachelor of Science in Business Administration completion program prepares individuals to be managers in business, government and nonprofit organizations.
+JFK University’s Bachelor of Science in Business Administration (BSBA) completion program prepares individuals to be managers in business, government and nonprofit organizations.
 The program provides a sound foundation in the basic management functions of computer information systems, accounting, marketing, economics, human resources and finance.

 Through the Prior Learning Assessment program, students may earn credit for previous experience that can be demonstrated to meet academic learning goals, thereby decreasing the amount of time required to complete Bachelor’s degree requirements.